wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 This cycle of state, action, feedback continues until the agent reaches a stop condition.
 The stop condition could be  that we achieved the goal or that we reached a terminal state, for example, we tried a hundred times and still weren't able to complete the task.

 In reinforcement learning we use a policy or a model to determine the next best action.
 This model is typically a neural network that predicts which of the possible actions is the best.
 The neural network takes in information from the environment to make the choice.

 LLMs are neural networks too and they could be used to help the agent to complete tasks, except that they don't predict which one of the actions is best.
 Instead they generate text.
 To make an LLM work in an agent we need to shuffle the mental model of a reinforcement learning agent.

 - The state the agent receives could be the chat history containing an initial prompt setting the goal and then a list messages describing what happened before and the feedback the agent received.
 - The action an agent takes could be a tool call response from the LLM.
 We can let the agent execute the tool call and feed the output of the tool into the conversation history as new state information and as feedback for the agent.

-It turns out that reinforcement learning agents and LLM-based agents have some overlap.
-Depending on what task you're trying to complete with an agent you may have more success using an LLM because it is much better trained at completing certain tasks where you would otherwise have to train a completely new neural network.
+Using an LLM as the model for an agent saves you a lot of work.
+You don't need to train a neural network with millions of samples for just one task.
+The LLM is pretrained on all sorts of tasks making it quite useful as the core of an agent.

+Depending on the task you may need to introduce more complex tricks to gather the right information for the agent.
+For example in the paper [Large Language Models Play StarCraft II: Benchmarks and A Chain of Summarization Approach](https://arxiv.org/pdf/2312.11865) they queue up information over time before calling the LLM with a summary of what happened in the game.
+It's amazing to see how powerful a foundational technique like an LLM really is.

+While an LLM is pretrained on a lot of tasks, it depends on what task you're trying to complete with an agent how much success you'll have using an LLM.
+Complex tasks that can be expressed as text are a great candidate to solve with an LLM-based agent.
+Spatial tasks are probably going to give you challenges.

 ### The structure of an LLM-based agent

-In the previous section we learned that reinforcement learning and LLM-based agents are similar in how you can approach them from a scientific point of view.
+In the previous section we learned that reinforcement learning and LLM-based agents are similar when you approach them from a scientific point of view.
 However, I found that the scientific approach doesn't help much in programming an agent.
 There's a better representation of an LLM-based agent from a programming perspective as shown in [#s](#agent-from-programming-perspective)

 {#agent-from-programming-perspective}
 ![An agent from a programming perspective](agent-from-programming-perspective.png)